 Why need to backup Windows 7?

-Backing up computer system is an important part of keeping the data on computer.
+Backing up computer systems is an important part of keeping the data on a computer.
 Since Windows 7 is still a widely used system, it should be regularly backed up.
-Many problems can cause system crash, such as corrupted system registry files, malicious software, and hardware failure.
+Many problems can cause system crashes, such as corrupted system registry files, malicious software, and hardware failure.

 A backup is something computer users can rely on.
 Nobody knows when the computer would encounter hardware failure or system crash.
 If you are using Windows 7 Professional or above, you can use the built-in Windows 7 Backup and Restore to backup to a mapped network drive.
 If you are using Windows Home or whatever Windows operating system, you can use free backup software to do the same.